Empryo vs Aider

 | Surfaces | Terminal TUI with embedded Neovim, a native desktop app, and headless --json mode for CI | Terminal-first, plus a watch mode that integrates with your own IDE/editor |

-| Safety / undo | Git-checkpoint time machine rewinds code and conversation together; JSONL sessions survive crashes | Auto-commits each change to git with descriptive messages, so you can revert with standard git |
+| Safety / undo | Git-checkpoint time machine rewinds code and conversation together; JSONL sessions survive crashes | Auto-commits each change to git with descriptive messages plus /undo — the cleanest git auto-commit/undo story in the field |

 | Pricing & license | Free to use; bring your own model key or run local models | Free and open source (Apache-2.0); you pay only your own model API costs |